expra-frankfurt/wise25/_sources/content/literature.md

-# Reviewing literature
+# Finding and managing literature

-## How to manage your literature